-etc. Similar expressions are obtained for analogous words $w\in \mathpzc{AM}$ of height $j$.
-It can be easily seen that such $B_{w}(a_1, \ldots, a_n)$ can be expressed as $w$-Boolean cumulants of products of variables associated with shorter words of the same height.
-For instance, $B_{121^2}(a_1,a_2,a_3,a_4)=B_{11}(a_1a_2a_3,a_4)$.
-Therefore, they can be identified with {\it Boolean block cumulants} with endpoints of blocks defined by letters $j$.
-However, we will use the original quantities $B_{w}(a_1, \ldots, a_n)$ since they contain all information about words $w$ needed in the definition of Motzkin cumulants. } \end{Example}
+and so on.
+Similar expressions are obtained for analogous words $w\in \mathpzc{AM}$ of height $j$.
+It is easy to see that each $B_{w}(a_1, \ldots, a_n)$ can be expressed as a $w$-Boolean cumulant of products of variables associated with shorter words of the same height.
+For instance,

-In order to introduce Motzkin cumulants, we shall use the cumulants $B_w$ and the lattices $\mathcal{NC}_{{\rm irr}}(w)$.
-The corresponding cumulant-cumulant formula is very convenient, but one can also use an equivalent moment-cumulant formula, invoking Definition 4.2.
-The definition given below reminds the expression for free cumulants in terms of Boolean cumulants given by Theorem 2.2.
+Therefore, these quantities can be identified with {\it Boolean block cumulants}, with endpoints of blocks determined by the letters $j$.
+However, we will use the original quantities $B_{w}(a_1, \ldots, a_n)$, since they contain all the information about the word $w$ needed in the definition of Motzkin cumulants. } \end{Example}